Eon Mode Architecture

 Workload Isolation and Scaling

 Eon Mode lets you define subclusters that divide up your nodes to isolate workloads from one another.
-You can also use subclusters to ensure that scaling down your cluster does not result in Vertica shutting down to maintain data integrity.
+You can also use subclusters to ensure that scaling down your cluster does not result in Vertica going into read-only mode to maintain data integrity.
 See Subclusters for more information.